charbz/spunk/README.md

 ```

 <br>
-Add new data to your csv provider on the fly
+Add new data to your csv provider on the fly:
 <br>

 ```javascript